redpanda-data/kminion/README.md

 | KAFKA_TLS_CERT_FILE_PATH           | Path to the TLS cert file                                                                             | (No default)         |
 | KAFKA_TLS_INSECURE_SKIP_TLS_VERIFY | If true, TLS accepts any certificate presented by the server and any host name in that certificate.   | true                 |
 | KAFKA_TLS_PASSPHRASE               | Passphrase to decrypt the TLS Key                                                                     | (No default)         |

+### Grafana Dashboard

+You can import our suggested Grafana dashboard and modify it as you wish: https://grafana.com/dashboards/10083 (Dashboard ID 10083)

 ## Exposed metrics